 As teachers play a critical role in shaping the future of their students and communities, their role should not be an afterthought, but an integral part of the preparedness and planning phases for education in emergencies and in chronic crises.
 Teachers, like all professionals, must be carefully recruited and prepared to be teachers, with access to well-planned and well-executed professional development in order to be the best that they can be, especially in times of crisis.
 In particular, teachers require relevant knowledge and skills, as well as strong school-based support and opportunities for collaboration to respond effectively to the complex needs of learners in crisis contexts.

-You can find out more about INEE’s Teachers in Crisis Contexts Collaborative, an inter-agency effort to provide more and better support to teachers in crisis settings, here.
+You can find out more about INEE’s Teachers in Crisis Contexts Working Group, an inter-agency effort to provide more and better support to teachers in crisis settings, here.